heathermortensen/ecmc_repo/SeleniumFramework/README.md

 ## Test 1 Details

+Problem with the form's city field.
+It has a dynamic id that changes every refresh.
+I tried using contains(@id,'city_'), but it didn't like the underscore syntax.
+I need to differentiate it from the city label above it.
+I tried to use the Xpath, but the id appears inside of it.

 ## Test 2 Details

+Test 2 is functional, but not complete.

 Figure 6 shows output from the Contact Us webpage after input is entered by the user.